semaphoreci/docs/docs/essentials/artifacts.md

 ## Project Artifacts

 Project level artifacts are great for storing final deliverables of the CI/CD process.
-To access them in the UI look for "Project Artifacts" button on the job page.
+To access them in the UI, look for the "Project Artifacts" button on the project page.

-To upload artifacts from any job of any workflow you need to use:
+To upload project artifacts from any job of any workflow you need to use:

 `artifact push project myapp-v1.25.tar.gz`

-Similarly, if you want to download file from the project level artifact store use the `pull` command.
+Similarly, if you want to download file from the project level artifact store, use the `pull` command.

 `artifact pull project myapp-v1.25.tar.gz`